Economics and Social Studies Course

 Note

-2. Please add “kanazawa-u.ac.jp” after the “E-mail” field.
+2. Please add “kanazawa-u.ac.jp” after the email address field.

-Introduction of the laboratory
+Introduction to the laboratory

 How to incorporate the option of “downsizing the settlement” that leaves the possibility of revitalization into the existing settlement development (Naoki Hayashi)

-Other research topics / issues, etc.
+Other research topics /issues, etc.

 • The option of coarse-grained use of arable land

-• Visualization” of historical continuity of settlements
+• Visualization of the historical continuity of settlements

 • Creation and evaluation of the Red List of Livelihood and Livelihood Technologies (Red Data Book).